-\mathbf{a} the local portion of the global sparse matrix A.
+a the local portion of the global sparse matrix A.

+Scope: local

+Type: required

+Intent: in.

 Specified as: an object of type psb_Tspmat_type.

+desc_a contains data structures for communications.
+Scope: local Type: required Intent: in.
+Specified as: an object of type psb_desc_type.

-Function value is the infinity-norm of sparse submatrix A.
+Function value is the infinity-norm of sparse submatrix A. Scope: global Specified as: a long precision real number.

-Scope: localType: requiredIntent: out.